dirandad/lightcamera-openipc/L620/steinel-l620-sc.md

 Tps lum con:    10h : 42 53 7A 55 00 72 67 65 00 00 00 00 00 00 00 00
 ```

 ## OpenIPC installation using serial console

+This installation method need physical access to the serial port, and then dismount the camera.

 Insert a SD Card in FAT32 format with the following OpenIPC bin file :
 - u-boot : u-boot-hi3518ev300-universal.bin